Justice for Survivors (2021)

 AB 124 would create just outcomes moving forward, provide full context of the experiences that contributed to a survivor’s actions or inactions, and use a more humanizing and trauma-informed response to criminal adjudication.

 AB 124 would:

-- Extend the existing affirmative defense statute, which currently applies to human trafficking survivors, to include survivors of intimate partner violence and sexual violence, and expand the statute’s application beyond non-violent offenses to all offenses;
+- Extend the existing affirmative defense statute, which currently applies to human trafficking survivors, to include survivors of intimate partner violence and sexual violence, and to all crimes except violent felonies;

 - Require prosecutors to consider the impact of violence experienced by the survivor, whether the individual was a youth at the time of the commission of the offense, or whether the individual was a victim of intimate partner violence, sexual violence, or human trafficking during plea negotiations;

 - Create a presumption that judges should start at the lower term when sentencing a survivor to prison if trauma, age, or victimization contributed to the commission of the offense, while maintaining a judge’s discretion to order the middle or high term if the aggravating factors outweigh the mitigating factors;

 - Encourage judges to consider whether the survivor’s experience of trauma, intimate partner violence, sexual violence, and human trafficking was a contributing factor in the commission of the offense when evaluating a survivor’s petition for resentencing; and